Name: Dr. Maria P. Isaza

 While enrolled in the Associate of Applied Science (AAS) Medical Laboratory Technology program at CCM, she discovered that her predisposition towards biology could be the focus of her career.
-After earning her AAS she also earned an Associate in Science in Biology at CCM.
+While earning her AAS, she also earned an Associate in Science in Biology at CCM.

-Isaza also is very active in her community and is a board member for the Advocacy Committee at Employment Horizons (since 2019), the Morris County Organization for Hispanic Affairs (MCOHA) (since 2015).
+Dr. Isaza also is very active in her community and is a board member for the Advocacy Committee at Employment Horizons (since 2019), the Morris County Organization for Hispanic Affairs (MCOHA) (since 2015).
 In addition, Dr. Isaza was selected by the County Commissioners to serve in the Morris Area Paratransit System Citizens Advisory Committee (since 2019).

-Isaza believes that CCM is especially beneficial to students who aren’t yet certain of their passions as the college provides them with an affordable pathway to explore their interests and find their direction.
+Dr. Isaza believes that CCM is especially beneficial to students who are not yet certain of their passions as the college provides them with an affordable pathway to explore their interests and find their direction.